7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 10/exercise_1.md

     -include_lib("eunit/include/eunit.hrl").

-and make sure your test function names end in `_test`.
+and make sure your test function names end in `_test` (eunit automatically exports the test functions for you).
 That feature of eunit comes in handy in this exercise.